EPA chief pledges to hold train company accountable over Ohio toxic train disaster as residents' frustrations grow

 Conaway also expressed the need for assistance from the EPA.

 "I need help," Conaway told reporters Wednesday night.
 "I have the village on my back, and I'll do whatever it takes ... to make this right.
-I'm not leaving, I'm not going anywhere.
-This is my town.
-I'm not going to sell my house.
-I'm not going to move my kids out of the school.
-I'm here to stay."
+I'm not leaving, I'm not going anywhere."

+During a Thursday news conference, Regan, the federal EPA administrator, said the community deserved answers.

+"I want the community to know that we hear you, we see you, and that we will get to the bottom of this," Regan said.
+"We are testing for all volatile organic chemicals, we're testing for everything.
+We're testing for everything that was on that train.
+So we feel comfortable that we are casting a net wide enough to present a picture that will protect the community."

 Train operator declines to attend due to safety concerns